tonyfahrion/howsystemswork/README.md

 * automate maintenance

 * automate code analysis \(for bugs and required dependencies like RDBs, Storage, Computing, other software packages\) and its deployment

+# The third part of this book: Software Engineering

+## Useful algorithm for...

+* Sorting / Filtering a huge amount of data via Map / Reduce?
+* ...

+## Useful data structures

+* which perform well, are "easy" search/query able
+* are lightweight (in case of storage space and complexity)

+## How do ASTs work?

+* Which data structures are in use?
+* How to query?
+* How encode them for machine learning? (like natural language processing)
+* How does it work with...
+  * PHP
+  * Python
+  * Golang
+  * JavaScript
+*